TrackVia-Sauces/DocxMerge/README.md

 config.account.api_key = '8675309';

-//The name of the user to login as config.account.username = 'user@user.com';
+//The name of the user to login as
+//Use username and password if you're
+//not using an access token to authorize this
+//microservice.
+config.account.username = 'user@user.com';

 //The password of the user to login as config.account.password = 'correcthorsebatterystaple';

+//If you're not using username/password you can use an access token
+//to authorize this microservice.
+If a access_token is present
+//the username/password will be ignored. config.account.access_token = '';

 //The address of the server you'll be using config.account.environment = 'https://go.trackvia.com';